-- Azithromycin 500 mg PO/IV daily (IV for the first 24 hours, patient can be converted to PO after 24 hours) - Narrow coverage (ceftriaxone + azithromycin) OR levofloxacin if Pseudomonas is not present on culture at 48 hours. - The benefits of combination therapy in the treatment of Pseudomonas are not well-documented; if it is desired, then consider giving it only for the first 5 days of therapy.
-Please see the section on "double coverage of Gram-negative bacterial infections." - NOTE: All ICU patients with pneumonia initially receive IV therapy for the first 24 hours.
-In stable patients, conversion to PO therapy on day #2 is acceptable, if appropriate.
+- Azithromycin 500 mg PO/IV dailyIV (IV for the first 24 hours, patient can be converted to PO after 24hours) - Narrow coverage (ceftriaxone + azithromycin) OR levofloxacin if Pseudomonas is not present on culture at 48 hours. - The benefits of combination therapy in the treatment of Pseudomonas are not well-documented; if it is desired, then consider giving it only for the first 5 days of therapy.
+Please see the section on "double coverage of Gram-negative bacterial infections." - NOTE: It is a core measure requirement that all ICU patients with pneumonia initially receive IV therapy for the first 24 hours.
+In stable patients, conversion to PO therapy on day #2 is acceptable, if appropriate

-Risk factors for Pseudomonas
+Risks for Pseudomonas

-- Prolonged hospital or long-term care facility stay (>5 days) - Structural disease of lung (e.g., CF, bronchiectasis) - Steroid Rx (>10 mg prednisone / day or equivalent) - Broad-spectrum antibiotics for >7 days in the past 1 month - AIDS, especially CD4 < 50/mL - Neutropenia (ANC <500/dL)
+- Prolonged hospital or long-term care facility stay (>5 days) - Structural disease of lung (e.g., CF, bronchiectasis) - Steroid Rx (>10 mg prednisone / day) - Broad-spectrum antibiotics for >7 days in the past 1 month - AIDS, especially CD4 < 50/mL - Neutropenia (ANC <500/dL)